UniversalScalableFirmware/documentation/source/2_universal_payload.rst

 Data interface
 ~~~~~~~~~~~~~~

-   Modern buses and devices (PCI, PCIe, USB, SATA, etc.) support
+   Modern computer buses and devices such as PCI, PCIe, USB, and SATA support
    software detection, enumeration and configuration, providing true
-   plug and play capabilities, there still exists some devices that are
+   plug and play capabilities.
+However, there still exists some devices that are
    not enumerable through software.

    Examples: